roadrunner-server/goridge/README.md

  The library allows you to call Go service methods from PHP with minimal footprint, structures and `[]byte` support.

 <br/>
-Goridge relays can be used independently to ensure fast IPC connection between PHP and Go processes.

-See [RoadRunner](https://github.com/spiral/roadrunner) - embeddable PHP worker pool library.
+See [RoadRunner](https://github.com/spiral/roadrunner) - High-performance PHP application server, load-balancer and process manager written in Golang
 <br/>

 Features